iconshot/untrue/README.md

 # [Untrue](https://untrue.dev/)

-JavaScript library for rendering web and native user interfaces.
+JavaScript library for rendering user interfaces.

 ## Installation

-The easiest way to get started with Untrue is though a web app.
+The easiest way to get started with Untrue is through a web app.

 ```
 npm i untrue @untrue/web